-The project collaborated closely with Health and Family Planning Department of the Ministry of Health & Family Welfare.
-The project successfully introduced Social Marketing Company (SMC) and Organon Market brand Contraceptives in the project area.
+The project collaborated closely with the Health and Family Planning Department of the Ministry of Health & Family Welfare.
+The project successfully introduced the Social Marketing Company (SMC) and Organon Market brand Contraceptives in the project area.
 It has also organized several coordination meetings with GoB counterpart that helped to strengthen GO-NGO collaboration significantly.

 We thank the United States Agency for International Development (USAID)/ Dhaka for their constant support through Smiling Sun Franchise Program (SSFP) led by Chamonics International and we also acknowledge and greatly appreciate the support of Health and Family Planning Department of the Ministry of Health and Family Welfare to run the project smoothly.

 The report also covers activities of Micro-Finance and Education Programs of SOPIRET.
 SOPIRET is indebted to the Palli Karma Sahayak Foundation (PKSF) for its support to the credit program and the Kuana UNESCO Association of Japan and the Govt. of Bangladesh.